Secondary & High Schools

-Programs: Educational institutions and related activities: belmont hill school's mission is to educate boys in mind, body and spirit.
-Our environment of both challenge and support emphasizes strong moral values, honest effort, and responsibility for oneself and one?s community.
-Valuing difference, Belmont Hill welcomes students from a broad range of backgrounds and experiences.
-Through shared commitment to the classroom, playing field, studio and stage, students and teachers forge special bonds.
-Respecting tradition yet alive to innovation, our structured and rigorous program provides students with clear expectations and consistent encouragement, a framework for growth that honors creativity, teamwork and competition.
-Belmont Hill helps students to develop clear thinking and life-long love of learning; to become sensitive and responsive to the complexities of modern society; to gain the skills, values and courage to face the future with confidence; and to embrace, both now and in later life, a spirit of working together to better the world.
+Programs: Educational institutions and related activities: belmont hill school's mission is to educate boys in mind, body, and spirit.
+Our environment of both challenge and support emphasizes strong moral values, honest effort, and responsibility for oneself and community.
+Valuing difference, belmont hill welcomes students from a broad range of backgrounds and experiences.
+Through shared commitment to the classroom, playing field, studio, and stage, students and teachers forge special bonds.
+Respecting tradition yet alive to innovation, our structured and rigorous program provides students with clear expectations and consistent encouragement, a framework for growth that honors creativity, teamwork, and competition.
+Belmont hill helps students to develop clear thinking and lifelong love of learning; to become sensitive and responsive to the complexities of modern society; to gain the skills, values, and courage to face the future with confidence; to embrace, both now and in later life, a spirit of working together to better the world.
 Belmont hill school gives its students a strong, traditionally defined education, in a balanced, well rounded environment.
 The value of its core curriculum seems to have increased with time.
 The school's insistence on this traditional framework of excellence, in many ways simple and straightforward, gives the curriculum distinction, and continues to be its first principle in planning for the future.